transientskp/banana/doc/multidb.rst

 scientists create multiple PostgreSQL and MonetDB databases and populate these with data.
 We want to be able to visualise the content of all these databases.

-We've created various helper functions (:mod:`bananaproject.settings.database`) that assist in automatically populating the Django configuration with our site specific configuration.
+We've created various helper functions (:mod:`project.settings.database`) that assist in automatically populating the Django configuration with our site specific configuration.
 It is adviced **not** to use these in production, but rather build a manual configuration.